dtoniolo/Progetto-FoCS/README.md

 1. if the the developer's pc were to be unavailable, the coding can be resumed on another machine without any setup and installation
 1. the data can be linked directly to one's Google Drive, removing the need to have a local copy of the data

 If local execution is needed, a quick modification of two lines of code will adapt the code to the new user's enviroment.
-The details are explained in the notebook.
+The details are explained in the notebook and in the `Data Import.md` file.

-### Note on Colab and Data on GD
-Although the data is publicly available inside a GD folder, Colab needs it to reside inside your own Google Drive.
-The file can be copied directly from the source to your GD folder, without having to download it locally and then upload it.

 # Italiano